-Symbol Meaning Description Important The information associated with this symbol The information associated with this symbol requires special attention.
-Information The information associated with symbol refers to a general remark or a reference to other documentation.
-Instruction This symbol refers to one or more user in This symbol refers to one or more user instructions.
-3 Recycling Specific parts of the Product can be re-used.
+Symbol Meaning Description Important The information associated with this symbol require Important The information associated with this symbol requires special attention. i Information The information associated with symbol refers to a general remark or a reference to other documentation.
+Instruction This symbol refers to one or more user instructions.
+This symbol refers to one or more user instructions.
+4 Recycling Specific parts of the Product can be re-used.